educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-23-b-is-for-book.md

 ### [The Manga Guide to Statistics](https://nostarch.com/sites/default/files/styles/uc_product_full/public/mg_statistics_big.png?itok=A7DJQynq)
 <img src="../images/mg_statistics_big.png" width="200"/>

-Similiar to the title above, but this book has a plot that runs through it so, if like me, you find analogies easier to remember than forumulas, this is a great book for you.
+Similar to the title above, but this book has a plot that runs through it so, if like me, you find analogies easier to remember than formulas, this is a great book for you.

 # Data Science